qutip/qutip/doc/guide/guide-parfor.rst

 [  0   1   8  27  64 125 216 343 512 729]

-The parfor function is not limited to just numbers, but also works for a variety of outputs:
+The :func:`qutip.parfor` function is not limited to just numbers, but also works for a variety of outputs:

 >>> def func2(x):